w3f/PSPs/README.md

 Polkadot, parachains and community tools are still being actively developed, participants of the ecosystem can create proposals for certain mechanisms for the wider community to use.
-As of now, we loosely accept proposals that we do not actively endorse or expect to be implemented.
+As of now, we loosely accept proposals that we do not actively endorse, expect to be implemented or might fall outside the scope of the PSP.
 We think many standards will be adopted organically (with some coordination) and change with time.
 We expect that a more firm process for standardization will evolve as adoption takes place.
 Certain proposals might be adjusted, replaced or deprecated.

 ---